belav/csharpier/CONTRIBUTING.md

 - /Scripts/TestCli.ps1 - Full end to end style tests, only used for cases that can't be covered another way.
 - /Src/CSharpier.Tests/CommandLineFormatterTests - Integration tests that are close to end to end.
-- /Src/CSharpier.Tests/DocPrinterTests - used to test the Doc types directly.
+- /Src/CSharpier.Tests/DocPrinterTests - used to test the doc types directly.
 Can be useful to understand how the different doc types work.
 - /Scripts/CreateTestingPR.ps1 - used to test the formatting changes in your branch against a large repo.
-Useful for finding edge cases you may have missed. (this may require changes to work correctly)
+Useful for finding edge cases you may have missed. (this script may require changes to work correctly)

 ### Helpful Information
 - https://github.com/prettier/prettier/blob/main/commands.md is useful for understanding how formatting with the Doc classes works.
 CSharpier hasn't implemented all of the prettier Doc types, and it has added a couple new ones.